-A new scholarship programme to mark the 9th year of the Master's Degree in Printmakinf & Graphic Design.
+A new scholarship programme to mark the 11th year of the Master's Degree in Printmaking & Graphic Design.
 The master's degree is specifically geared towards graduates in Fine Arts, Graphic Design, Illustration, or Engraving or Printing Techniques.

-Students must choose between the two specializations - Engraving or Design when they register.
+Students must choose between the two specializations - Printmaking or Graphic Design when they register.